machinalis/iepy/docs/corpus_labeling.rst

 Running the web server
 ----------------------

-First of all, you need to run the web server that will serve the interface.
+First of all, you need to run the web server that will provide the interface.
 This is done by running a *Django* server.

-Assuming you have a shell with the current directory on the project's root, to start the server you need to run
+Assuming you have an iepy instance and it's your current directory, to start the server you need to run

 .. code-block:: sh

-    $ python iepy/webui/manage.py runserver
+    $ python bin/manage.py runserver

 You will see a message like this: